RafaGago/mini-async-log/README.md

 Minimal Asynchronous Logger (MAL)
 -----------
-A non feature-bloated asynchronous data logger.
-Sponsored by my former employer **Diadrom AB.**
+A non overly-bloated and performant asynchronous data logger.

+## Credit ##

+ - To my former employer **Diadrom AB.** for allowing me to share this code with a BSD license.
+They funded most of the development of this project.
+ - To Dmitry Vjukov for all the knowledge he has spread on the internets, including the algorithms for the two queues on this project.
+ - To my girlfriend for coexisting with me when I become temporarily autistic after having been "in the zone" for too long.

+## Motivation ##

-We just wanted an asynchronous logger that can be used from many dynamically loaded libraries without doing link-time hacks like linking static and hiding symbols and some other "niceties".
+This started with the intention to just develop an asynchronous logger that could be used from many dynamically loaded libraries without doing link-time hacks like linking static, hiding symbols and some other "niceties".

-After having maintained a slightly modified fork of google log (glog) and given the fact that this is a very small project we decided that existing wheels weren't round enough.

 Then at some point way after the requirements were met I just improved the thing for fun.

+Who needs a fast asynchronous logger?
+Anyone using an asynchronous logger, otherwise they would just use a synchronous one.

 ## Design rationale ##